ronnievormelker/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and ensure that you are making progress on the right things.

 Remember to stay flexible and adaptable.
 As you work, things may change, or new tasks may arise.
 Be prepared to adjust your plan and re-prioritize as needed.
 Additionally, don't be afraid to ask for help.
 If you get stuck on a problem or need guidance, reach out to your colleagues or use online resources.
 Collaboration and knowledge sharing are essential for growth and success in the programming world.

+# 2024-02-28
+- "Today's programming wisdom is to embrace the power of simplicity and modularity.
+Write clean, readable code that's easy to understand and maintain.
+Strive for reusable components, and always consider the potential complexities that may arise from your current design decisions.
+Remember, premature optimization is the root of all evil; instead, focus on writing clear, logical code that solves the problem at hand.
+Continuously refactor, test thoroughly, and document well to ensure the longevity and scalability of your software."

+In essence: KISS (Keep It Simple, Stupid) and SOLID principles are your guiding stars for effective coding today.